otherwiseguy/mr_robot_patch/README.md

 jacket produced by Eastern Uniform in the 80s.
 Eastern Uniform no longer exists and the jacket does not appear to still be produced.
-The jacket appears to be very similar in form to the Cintas Ike Jacket - 971 which is not available in brown or with a red lining.
+The jacket appears to be very similar in form to the Cintas Ike Jacket - 971 which is not available in brown or with a red lining.feel like you have the ;powers of elliot alderson ;)

 ## Credits